Beginning to exercise and out of breath!

 vegetate this summer.
 Will I build some endurance by just doing

 more of what I've been doing, or am I bound to be gasping for air

 whenever I try to have some fun outdoors?

 Slow down, but don't give up!
 Biking, rollerblading, and running are excellent forms of exercise for cardiovascular fitness, improving coordination, and strengthening muscles in your body, especially in your legs.
 Given that you are just starting out a new exercise routine, you may want to speak with your health care provider.
 S/he may be able to provide you with a healthy way to start getting in shape based on your fitness level and personal health history.

-First things first, it is important to figure out an approximate training intensity, or cardiovascular training zone, at which to exercise.
+First things first, figuring out an approximate training intensity, or cardiovascular training zone, is a good place to start.
 Each individual has an optimal level at which they can exercise that allows the best use of oxygen and energy.
 Starting out at the level that is right for you will help you build your endurance.
 The following formula will help you determine your training intensity level:

 - Estimate your maximal heart rate (MHR) by subtracting your age from 220.
 For example, if you are 25 years old, your MHR is 195.